bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 printf("Done.
 Create hillshade pixel buffer: time = %.3f milliseconds\n", (t2-t1)*1000);
 ```

 So basically, time separately each piece of code you parallelize, so that you can run with various number of threads and see the impact on the runing time for parallelizing that specific part.

-### The experimental analysis

-Start by running your code  on your laptop,  with ```NB_THREADs = 1, 2, 3,4 ...```.

-* __Datasets:__  _set1.asc, southport.asc, rainier.asc_ So that we can compare the timings everyone shoud use the following viewpoints:
-  *  set1.asc: vp = (250, 250, 10)
-  *  southport.asc: vp = (1000, 1000, 10)
-  *  rainier.asc: vp=(18900, 21500, 100)
-* __Check correctness:__ For each test, make sure you check  the output to see it looks right (ie not scrambled).
-* __Check performance:__ For each test, write down the time for each piece that you measure, and the total compute time.
+And the total compute time will show the impact of the parallelization on the overall running time.